ErzenXz/instance-generator-traffic/README.md

 The input for the problem consists of:

 -  The duration of the simulation
 -  The number of intersections
 -  The number of streets
 -  The number of cars
 -  The duration of each street
 -  The time it takes for a car to travel from one end of a street to the other
 -  The streets that each car will travel on

 The output for the problem consists of:

 -  The number of intersections with traffic lights
 -  The schedule for each traffic light, consisting of the street names and the duration of each green light

 ## Instance Generator

 The instance generator is designed to create input files for the Traffic Signaling problem based on user-defined parameters.
 The user can specify the following parameters:

 -  The number of intersections
 -  The number of streets
 -  The number of cars
 -  The duration of the simulation
-- The maximum duration of each street
-- The maximum time it takes for a car to travel from one end of a street to the other

 The generator creates a random graph of intersections and streets, where each street has a random duration and a random travel time.
 The generator also randomly assigns streets to cars.